Tinichan/Tinichan/README.md

 - 💻 Work on a [Lenovo IdeaPad L340 (15”) Gaming Laptop][currentpc] _(Yes, I saved up for it :3)_ and on [LATTE PANDA][panda];
 - ⚡ Some interesting facts about me:
   - 🥪 I love to [cook][laugh];
-  - 🎧 I mostly listen Retrowave and something from Cyberpunk;
+  - 🎧 I mostly listen Retrowave and OST from games;
   - 🎮 I'm playing a little (usually play in [Warframe][game] (\_BOSSKO_99);
   - [Bruh][bruh].